neontribe/ad-hoc-manifesto/FullText.md

 Envisioning an end state, in this case in the form of acceptance criteria, has contributed this team's return to the false comfort of counter-revolutionary departmentalism.
 Within the lifespan of this user story there has been a reconstruction of the old scheme -  requirements were gathered, a plan was made (which would have looked very old fashioned if we'd not been distracted by the fact that it omitted every thing between A and Z) and then the work was pushed from analysis, to development to test in a micro-re-enactment of the broken waterfall sausage-factory.
 The development of the software was driven by documentation... just incomplete documentation.

 That the testing specialist was unaware of the changing landscape of the story suggests that the team hasn't understood what inter-disciplinary can really mean and is still organizing itself by specialization and processing tasks according to the logic of the waterfall - that one stage cannot begin until a prior one has completed.
-Imagine that this team had reformed their notion of "working software", that they had set their cap at usefulness rather than compliance.
-Imagine that they had included the test specialist in all the conversations around the feature.
-Imagine that the tester had been given the authority their expertees merits, to evaluate the software against the user story without their approach being prescribed by a prior department.
-Imagine, in fact, that the program of agilism in this team had fully corrected (by which I mean effaced) the uneven power relationships which tend to assert themselves when we relax our vigilance.

 | The Heresy Of The Tiny Little Waterfalls|
 | ----- |